I'm not crying, YOU'RE CRYING.

 So, when a child shows up with a square head during a WhatsApp conversation, motherly instincts are sure to kick into gear.

-As is the case with Rebecca Owen, a receptionist from Manchester, UK, and her mother, who was certain her daughter's square head was the result of a food allergy (salmon paste) or even drugs.
+As is the case with Rebecca Owen's mother, who was certain her daughter's square head was the result of a food allergy (salmon paste) or even drugs.

 Bentley Yoder was born with the odds stacked against him-- born with a brain outside his skull.
 Bentley's parents, Sierra and Dustin were told by doctors that discovered Bentley's rare condition called cranium bifidum, that Bentley was simply 'incompatible with life.'

 Bentley's parents refused to quit on him though, and decided to go through with the pregnancy, 'just to see him before saying goodbye.'
 To everyone's surprise Bentley came kicking and screaming into this world on time, on October 31, 2015.
 He went on to develop normally, save for the critical parts of his brain on top his head, and left nearly all doctors at a mere loss for words over how this could be so.

 Fast forward four months, and Bentley's parents were actively seeking out the nation's foremost leading authorities on the brain surgery front, with hopes to find a team capable of performing the surgery necessary to relocate parts of Bentley's brain back inside his skull.

 They found Dr. John Meara at Boston Children's Hospital, who planned and practiced the pending procedure using 3D-printed models.
 On May 24th the surgery commenced, and finished with success six hours later.